joshgryzen/ngNodeS3/README.md

 ## Instructions:

 Start the nodejs server by typing in the command: `npm start` in the terminal at `..\ngNodeS3\nodeS3\`.
 Then, while the nodejs server is still running, start the front end application by typing in the command `ng serve --port 3000 -o` or `npm start` in the terminal at `..\ngNodeS3\`.
 This will open up the application in your browser to `http://localhost:3000/`.

-## Heads up:

-Right now I do not have the search users, or messaging functions working(not really started on the search users thing, not sure where to start, and I tried to set up comments on a different angular app with firebase but it did not work).
-Also right now this is just a communal file dump, not really a file transfer app...
-I am in need of a bit of assistance :/